 Do you need carbon fibre wheels?
 Wheels make a huge difference to how a bike rides and feels, and carbon fibre wheels have become very popular in the last decade.
 But are they just for professional bike racers?

 All the pros race on carbon fibre wheels these days, and they’ve even replaced the traditional aluminium wheels for races like Paris-Roubaix and Tour of Flanders, the last outpost for aluminium rims in the professional racing world.
 It's a long time since the Tour de France was won on an aluminium wheelset.

 They’re popular outside of the professional circuit, though, with more amateur racers and sportive cyclists making the upgrade.
 That has been helped by growing choice and a lot more affordable options in the past few years.
 Manufacturers have ironed out most of the problems that afflicted early carbon fibre wheels, with failures much less common and braking performance vastly improved.

 With carbon fibre wheels a desirable upgrade, we look at the pros and cons.

-Pros: Aero, lightweight and look cool
+Pros: Aero, lightweight and cool looks

 Aerodynamic benefits.
 The biggest appeal of upgrading to a carbon fibre wheel is the aerodynamic advantage over a box section aluminium rim.
 There is plenty of wind tunnel data (if you want to believe it) from the leading manufacturers showing that carbon wheels reduce drag significantly.
 If you’re racing, whether against the clock in a time trial, or in a road race, carbon deep section wheels will make a noticeable difference at higher speeds.